-The results of the study suggest volunteering not only has a positive impact on society as a whole, but may also indicate a health advantage for volunteers over the age of 60 and for those in poor health.
-In almost all countries in Europe, volunteers report better health than non-volunteers, indicating it would be advisable for policy makers to promote volunteering as a possible route to better health and healthy ageing.
+The results of the study suggest volunteering not only has a positive impact on society as a whole but may also indicate a health advantage for volunteers over the age of 60 and those in poor health.
+In almost all European countries, volunteers report better health than non-volunteers, indicating that policymakers should promote volunteering as a possible route to better health and healthy ageing.